peach-app/peach-app/README.md

 10. Create a new key, with the role set to "auth"

-11. Replace the "authorization" token within ./src/apollo-client.js with the new token
+11. Replace the "Authorization" token within ./src/apollo-client.js with the new token

 ![Auth Token](/docs/assets/auth-token.png)